Super Lawyers

 Anesthesia Malpractice: Lawsuits, Settlements, and Verdicts Examples

-Below are examples of settlement and verdicts in anesthesia malpractice stories.
+Below are examples of settlement amounts and jury payouts along with their anesthesia malpractice story.
 You will notice the absence of Maryland cases.
 Most malpractice lawsuits against anesthesiologists in Maryland settle before trial.
 Here are a few lawsuits against anesthesiologists filed in Maryland:

-You can use these verdicts and settlements to get a better idea of the possible settlement value of your case.
+You can use these jury payout and settlement amounts to understand your case’s possible settlement value better.
 But that is all you will get from these stories.
-There is no way to use this kind of data to be able to calculate the exact settlement value of your case.
-Jurisdictional differences, caps on non-economic damages, and a host of other factors make it impossible to compare one case to another and calculate a settlement value of a claim.
+There is no way to use this kind of data to calculate your case’s exact settlement value.
+Jurisdictional differences, caps on non-economic damages, and other factors make it impossible to compare one case to another and calculate a claim’s settlement value.
 (It would be nice if it were that easy.)

 • 2022, Texas $8,300,000 verdict: A woman underwent surgery.
 The anesthesiologist mistakenly injected her spine with tranexamic acid rather than a spinal anesthetic.
 She suffered permanent brain damage.
 The woman was now paralyzed.
 She could no longer speak.
 The woman communicated with blinks and grunts.
 She could no longer feed herself.
 The woman required round-the-clock care.
 Her husband alleged negligence against the anesthesiologist.
 He claimed he failed to provide appropriate care and administered the wrong medication.
 A jury awarded $8,300,000.